How to Do Technical SEO for Ecommerce Websites: 12 Tips

 • Product Schema: Implement product schema to display price, availability, and reviews in your search results.

-• Breadcrumb Schema: Implementation of breadcrumb schema can enhance search results listing navigation.
+• Breadcrumb Schema: Implementing the breadcrumb schema can enhance navigation in search results.

-• FAQ Schema: Use FAQ schema to show frequently asked questions within the search results to boost click-through rates — up 25% to 30%.
+• FAQ Schema: Use the FAQ schema to display frequently asked questions in search results, boosting click-through rates by 25% to 30%.

 11. Check for Mobile-Friendliness